-- Officer, the Executive Manager Strategy and Business Performance will appoint an independent consultant to conduct the review. - A formal report on the City's achievements for the year is provided by the CEO against the criteria listed above. - 4) The consultant shall seek feedback from Elected Members in relation to the criteria determined above.
+- Officer, the Executive Manager Strategy and Business Performance will appoint an independent consultant to conduct the review. - 3) A formal report on the City's achievements for the year is provided by the CEO against the criteria listed above. - 4) The consultant shall seek feedback from Elected Members and the Executive Leadership Team in relation to the criteria determined above.
 The CEO and the Executive Committee may agree on the appropriateness of feedback being sought from other people including the Executive Leadership Team.
-Whilst nominated people are requested to provide feedback, they are not required to do so. - The Executive Committee will consider the report provided by the consultant in sufficient time to allow recommendations to be considered by Council at its September, meeting each year. - 6) The Executive Committee will make recommendation to Council in regard to: - a.
+Whilst nominated people are requested to provide feedback, they are not required to do so. - 5) The Executive Committee will consider the report provided by the consultant in sufficient time to allow and will use its best endeavours to provide recommendations to be considered by Council at its SeptemberJuly meeting each year. - 6) The Executive Committee will make recommendation to Council in regard to: - a.
 Endorsement of the CEO's performance for the period under review. - b.
 The CEO's remuneration for the next 12 months, having regard to the relevant determination of the Salaries and Allowances Tribunal determination for Local Government CEO's. - c.
-If required, the extension or renewal of the CEO's contract. - Determination of appropriate Key Performance Indicators for the next 12 months.
+If required, the extension or renewal of the CEO's contract. - d.
+Determination of appropriate Key Performance Indicators for the next 12 months.